inguillen87/chatboc-frontend/README.md

 Final users sign up and log in through `/chatuserregisterpanel` and `/chatuserloginpanel`.
-These endpoints associate the account with the current business or municipality by reading the `X-Entity-Token` header.
+These endpoints associate the account with the current business or municipality by reading the `X-Entity-Token` header and also expect an `empresa_token` field in the JSON body.
 Admins continue to use `/register` and `/login` for their panel.
 The standalone pages `/user/register` and `/user/login` also mount these user panels and are hidden from the global widget.

+After logging in, the `rol` field returned by the backend decides where the user is redirected.
+Admins and employees land on the full management panel (`/perfil`), while regular users see the limited account page available at `/cuenta`.

 ## Widget integration guidelines